thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 Short-term

-- A decided genre of game
+- A decided genre of game (1 or 2 player puzzle platform game)
 - UML Class diagrams and other designs
 - Team creations and task allocations
-- Acquisition of assets
+- Acquisition and creation of assets
 - Class creation
+- Level Editor created to export level text files.
 - Documentation

 Long-term

 - Commercially releasable game, developed using the Splashkit SDK
+- this game will be easily extendable by future teams.

 #### Project Members (7)